 - The more stuff you have, the more confused you will be.

-- Packing (and having to carry) unnecessary gear is the result of not having a clear picture (goal) as to why you’re on the trail.
+- Packing and carrying unnecessary gear is the result of not having a clear picture (goal) as to why you’re on the trail.

 - Communal gear is un-American.
 Be independent and self-sufficient by carrying everything you need to survive in the event that everyone (except you) in your party falls off of a 5,000 foot cliff. *